JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 Download and import Runtime Monitoring.
 To setup a different UI Controller (IMGUI, TMP or UIToolkit) follow these optional steps:
 + Open the settings by navigating to (menu: Tools > RuntimeMonitoring > Settings).
 + Depending on the Unity version and your preferences, import and optional UIController package.
-+ Use the `Monitoring UI Controller` field in the UI Controller foldout or use the `Set Active UIController` button on a listed element to set the active UI Controller.
++ Set the prefab as the active UI Controller.
 + The inspector of the set UI Controller object will be inlined and can be edited from the settings window.
+>  If you drag and drop a UIController asset into your scene, this controller will be used instead.
+&nbsp;

 ![basic example](https://johnbaracuda.com/media/img/monitoring/Example_06.png)